UPPER ELEMENTARY

 Mastering New Skills

-Third grade is a pivotal year in elementary education as students transition from learning to read to a greater emphasis on reading to learn.
+Third grade is a pivotal year in elementary school education as students transition from learning to read to a greater emphasis on reading to learn.
 Students realize their capabilities and are eager to seek out new challenges and shape their education.
 The curriculum focus transitions from foundational skills to more complex problem-solving and critical thinking.
 Through peer review, advanced writing instruction, digital literacy, and real-world math applications, students are challenged on the skills and mindset needed to excel in an ever-changing world.

 Grade 3 Program